ItalyPaleAle/revaulter/docs/01-set-up.md

 KEYVAULT_KEY="wrappingkey1"

 # Allowed operations on the key, as a space-separated list.
-# Operations should include all operations you plan on performing using this key.
+# The list should include all operations you plan on performing using this key.
 # Supported values: encrypt decrypt sign verify wrapKey unwrapKey
 KEY_OPS="encrypt decrypt sign verify wrapKey unwrapKey" az keyvault key create \